zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 To achieve our economic design goals, we must think from several aspects, including:

-How to ensure the security of the zkTube protocol.
+- How to ensure the security of the zkTube protocol.

-How to maintain the sustainable development of the zkTube system.
+- How to maintain the sustainable development of the zkTube system.

-How to protect the interests of participants.
+- How to protect the interests of participants.

-How to maintain the interests of the participants and the value of the zkTube system are in the same direction.
+- How to maintain the interests of the participants and the value of the zkTube system are in the same direction.

-Before designing the zkTube economic model, let's analyze the existing distributed system model first:
+**Before designing the zkTube economic model, let's analyze the existing distributed system model first:**

 As the earliest blockchain protocol, Bitcoin uses native tokens to incentivize nodes to verify transactions and uses PoW consensus to coordinate competition between nodes.
 In the Bitcoin economic model, early block rewards are the major way to maintain the interests of nodes.
 After the block rewards are reduced in the later stages, fees become the main way to maintain the benefit of nodes.